UGSailing/site/README.md

 ## Setting up discord and github

-Currently we have github and discord providers configured.
+Currently we have github and discord authentication providers configured.
 Go to [the discord developers portal](https://discord.com/developers/) and create a new app.
 Fill in the name and press create.
 Now choose oauth2 and copy the client ID, this is the `AUTH_DISCORD_ID`.

 Reset the client secret and copy it to `AUTH_DISCORD_SECRET`.